Americans who left cruise trade one quarantine for another

 He added that an infected person who shows minimal symptoms could still pass the virus to someone else.

-Everyone was expected to receive a checkup before being allowed on the chartered flight, and the embassy said that those who showed symptoms of sickness would not be permitted to board the plane.
-American passengers who have already tested positive for the virus will not be among those evacuated on the flights.

-Some American passengers said they would pass up the opportunity to take a flight to the U.S. because of the additional quarantine.
-There also was concern about being on a long flight with other passengers who may be infected or in an incubation period.
+Some American passengers said they would pass up the opportunity to fly to the United States because of the additional quarantine.
+There also was worry about being on a long flight with other passengers who may be infected or in an incubation period.

 One of the Americans, Matthew Smith, said in a tweet Sunday that he saw a passenger with no face mask talking at close quarters with another passenger.
 He said he and his wife scurried away.
 “If there are secondary infections on board, this is why. … And you wanted me to get on a bus with her?” he said.